tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 For user tokens, the only accounts that the query can apply to are those accounts where the user has either root privilege or view privilege.
 If the metaquery is not specified, then the query is applied only to the account data for whom the token has root privilege.

-If the metaquery is specified, it must omit the TYPE qualifier and use field names found in the metadata (to be more completely specified at a future time).
+If the metaquery is specified, it must omit the TYPE qualifier and use column names found in the metadata (to be more completely specified at a future time).

 Examples: